firedev.com

 Refactoring Service object

-Let’s try a full head-on solution first.
+Let’s try with full head-on solution first.
 I would like to throw everything in the mix:

 • Dependency injection